-Fahe’s current leadership consists of President Jim King and the Executive Team of Sara Morgan, Tom Carew, and Pam Johnson.
+Fahe’s current leadership consists of President Jim King and the Executive Team of Sara Morgan and Pam Johnson.
 Under their leadership, Fahe has advanced from an outstanding membership organization dedicated to improving Appalachian life through affordable housing to an exceptional leader in community development, innovative job growth, and wealth creation, all while staying true to Fahe’s original mission.
 Thanks to their dedication and vision, Fahe has remained a healthy and sustainable entity that continues to faithfully serve the people of Appalachia.

 Jim King, CEO & President